The triangulation complexity of fibred 3-manifolds: Normalising almost normal surfaces

 Examples of canonical handle structures before and after an isotopy along an edge compression disc are shown in \reffig{CanonHS-EdgeIsotopy}.
 Note that, by \reflem{FinitenessForNearlyNormal}, each 0-handle of the canonical handle structure on a nearly normal surface has at most 12 components of intersection with the 1-handles and at most 12 components of intersection with the 2-handles.

-\begin{lemma}[Compression isotopy and canonical handle structure] Let $S$ be a nearly normal surface, and let $S'$ be obtained from it by a compression isotopy.
+\begin{lemma}[Compression isotopy and canonical handle structure] Let $S$ be an incompressible nearly normal surface with no 2-sphere components, and let $S'$ be obtained from it by a compression isotopy.
 Then the compression isotopy takes the canonical handle structure on $S$ to the canonical handle structure on $S'$. \end{lemma}

 \begin{proof} Let $D$ and $D'$ be the discs in \refdef{CompressionIsotopyHS}.
 Let $H_0$ be the 0-handle of $\mathcal{H}$ containing $D$.
 The disc $D$ forms a compression disc for a component of $H_0 \cap S$, and hence $D'$ lies in the interior of a 0-handle of the canonical handle structure on $S$.
 The isotopy moves $D'$ across to $D$ and then pushes it a little further off the 1-handle containing $D$.
 Thus after this isotopy, the image of $D'$ lies within a 0-handle of the canonical handle structure on $S'$.
 The remainder of the canonical handle structures on $S$ and $S'$ are equal. \end{proof}